Add missing column after Pivot

 Use either the Running Total built-in autocomplete formula or a SQLite window function in a Custom formula to calculate the running total for a column.

 Calculate row number

 Use the Visual SQL pipeline to add row numbers to data with a rowid column.

 Change a data type

-Use cast() or divide() in a Calculated Column or Edit Formula Action to change a column's data type.
+Use cast() or divide() in a Formula Column or Apply Formula Action to change a column's data type.

 Combine the contents of your columns by customizing how they'll be combined using Custom Formulas.

 To compare different periods of time, you can use the Visual SQL Pipeline to find the difference between the periods and visualize it on a Single Value chart.